QuentinRa/blog.quentinra.dev/maths/matrix/index.md

 Gauss can be used to solve a system represented as a matrix.
 The goal is to get a matrix with a strictly increasing number of zeros before the leading coefficients/pivots $p_i$; which are the first non-null values.

 The result of Gauss is called the row echelon form.
-It all leading coefficients are $1$ and there is only $0$ in their columns, the result is called a reduced row echelon form.
+If all leading coefficients are $1$ and there is only $0$ in their columns, the result is called a reduced row echelon form.
 Both are upper triangular matrices.

 <div class="overflow-auto">
 \[